au-ts/sddf/docs/serial/serial.md

 integers, and must be used modulo *queue capacity* when accessing queues.
 This enforces the constraint that queue capacity must be a power of two.

-All sDDF queues are single producer single consumer, and as a consequence the head index is only written to by the consumer of the queue, and the tail index is only written to by the producer of the queue.
-This allows the queues to be accessed without a lock, with the only concurrency concern being the consistency of the order of queue operations which is maintained using memory barriers.
+All sDDF queues are single-producer single-consumer, and as a consequence the head index must only be written to by the consumer of the queue, and the tail index must only be written to by the producer of the queue.
+This allows the queues to be used without a lock, with the only concurrency concern being the consistency of the order of queue operations which is achieved with memory barriers.

 The *serial_queue* data structure contains the queue head, tail and *producer_signalled* notification flag [described below](#signalling), while